George Miller (filmmaker)

 George Miller (born 3 March 1945) is an Australian filmmaker.
-Over the course of four decades he has received critical and popular success, and is widely known for creating and directing every film in the Mad Max franchise starting in 1979, including two entries which are considered two of the greatest action films of all time according to Metacritic.
-He has earned numerous accolades including an Academy Award from six nominations in five different categories.
+In a career spanning four decades, he has received critical and popular success, and is widely known for creating and directing every film in the Mad Max franchise starting in 1979, including two entries which are considered two of the greatest action films of all time according to Metacritic.
+Miller has earned numerous accolades, including an Academy Award from six nominations in five different categories.

-His directing career started in Australia with the first three Mad Max films between 1979 and 1985 with his friend and producing partner Byron Kennedy, after which he transitioned to Hollywood with The Witches of Eastwick (1987).
+Miller's directing career started in Australia with the first three Mad Max films between 1979 and 1985 with his friend and producing partner Byron Kennedy, after which he transitioned to Hollywood with The Witches of Eastwick (1987).
 His family drama Lorenzo's Oil (1992) earned him his first Academy Award nomination after which he produced and co-wrote Babe (1995) and directed the sequel Babe: Pig in the City (1998).
 He would venture into animation with Happy Feet (2006), for which he won the Academy Award for Best Animated Feature, and the sequel Happy Feet Two (2011), before returning to Mad Max with the acclaimed Mad Max: Fury Road (2015), which went on to win six Academy Awards, and Furiosa: A Mad Max Saga (2024).

 Trained in medicine at the University of New South Wales, Miller worked as a physician for several years before entering the film industry.
 Miller and Kennedy are the founders of the production house Kennedy Miller Mitchell.
 Since the death of Kennedy in 1983, his main producers have been his younger brother Bill Miller and Doug Mitchell.
 Other accolades include a British Academy Film Award, a Critics Choice Awards, a Golden Globe Award and six Australian Academy of Cinema and Television Arts Awards.